rootpy: Pythonic ROOT

 HDF5 format with

-- roosh, a Bash-like shell environment for the ROOT file
+- roosh, a Bash-like shell environment for the ROOT file, very useful for

 - rootpy, a command for common tasks such as summing histograms or drawing